alba-molina-nyc/data_structures_algorithms/PYTHON/data_structures/hash_tables/README.md

 - makes it so you do not have more than one at any address

 ### Linked Lists inside - the hash table is the way we will be handling this in this class

+## Constructing Hash Tables

+1. always use prime number of addresses - because it increases the number of randomness and reduces collisions

+- all the constructor does for a hash table is build the list of addresses